 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The main roof is pitched and slated with metal ridging and sandstone skew copings.
-There are flat roofs over the front and rear dormers, that are covered with fibreglass and felt respectively.
+There are flat roofs over the front and rear dormers, which are covered with fibreglass and felt respectively.
 The dormer sides are clad with PVC.
-The mono-pitched roof over the kitchen was recovered with plain concrete interlocking tiles in 2024, and has plastic dry verges.
 Access into the apex roof space is gained through a ceiling hatch on the landing.
-No access was gained into the eaves. and there is no hatch providing access into the roof void above the kitchen.
+No access was gained into the eaves, and there is no hatch providing access into the roof void above the kitchen.
 The roof is of timber frame construction overlaid with sarkingboard.
 There is a felt membrane beneath the slates on the front pitch, although there is no felt to the rear.
 The attic is insulated above the ceilings where seen.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are formed in PVC.
+The rainwater fittings are formed in a mix of cast iron and PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The main walls are of solid brick construction which are pointed externally to the front and gable elevations, and the rear walls have been roughcast.